 The little girl stared in horror at the apparition that loomed in the darkness just inches away from her face.
 The only parts visible were what looked like lips and a vague outline of a head that appeared to be floating.
-Thinking back, the six year old girl wished she had not made a deal with what she now thought might be a evil spirit from the underworld.
-Had she had known the outcome of what she was seeing, she would have surely said, “No!”
+Thinking back, the six-year-old girl wished she had not made a deal with what she now thought might be a evil spirit from the underworld.
+Had she known the outcome of what she was seeing, she would have surely said, “No!”

 But now it was too late.
 She sat there in frozen horror nervously twirling her light brown hair around her right index finger mulling over the Lord’s Prayer in her mind.
 She had memorized it a week before for her Sunday school class in order to receive an extra gold star on her chart that the teacher kept tacked to a felt board on the classroom wall alongside her classmates.
 The Kingdom could not come soon enough.
 As the eyeless face spoke, the words formed unpleasant images in her mind crowding out the prayer.
 Its voice was low and graveled.

 “This is a true story about two brothers, one eight years of age and the other six…just like you.

 Standing on a front lawn covered with patches of overgrown weeds and vines void of leaves, the brothers stared at an old abandoned house well known for its occupancy of ghosts.
 The older brother suggested a coin toss to see which of them would have to venture inside.